 Know your rights

-Health and Safety at Work 1974 imposes a general duty on employers to ensure the health, safety and welfare of their employees are protected which applies equally to mental well-being.
+Knowing your rights under the law enables you to be more informed when having a conversation with your manager regarding your mental health.
+It should be noted that for example, in the UK, there is no legal difference between taking a mental health sick day and day off for a physical problem.
+Accordingly, the Health and Safety at Work 1974 imposes a general duty on employers to ensure the health, safety and welfare of their employees are protected which applies equally to mental well-being.
 Another law that safeguards you from discrimination is the Equality Act 2010 — all you need to do is show that your mental health problem is a disability, which has a substantial, adverse, and long-term effect on your ability to carry out your normal day-to-day activities.

 Verbalising your struggles can be a great form of relief as you no longer feel like you’re dealing with your condition alone and can start making changes that will benefit you.

 Are you an employer who needs some help with hiring digital talent?
 Visit our Employer page to submit a short brief and we’ll be in touch shortly.